 The eggs hen produces without a rooster are unfertilized eggs.
 These eggs will not hatch.
 The eggs produced after mating with rooster are fertilized eggs.
 Under the right incubation conditions, the eggs bear chicks.

 There is a terminology called a cock-egg.
 An egg that does not contain yolk and it can’t hatch.
+Previously people use to believe that these eggs were laid by roosters.

 The scientific evidence on cock-egg or dwarf egg or witch egg occurs mostly with pullet’s first effort.
 This happens when the reproductive system is not fully matured.
 Read more on the wiki